dunstad/roboserver/readme.md

 pastebin stillneedtodothis
 ```

 After answering a few questions about your robot, it will connect to the server you started in the previous step.
 Congratulations, you're done!
-Check out [this guide](guide.md) for some helpful tips about using the Roboserver.
+Next check out [these tips](tips.md) on how to use the Roboserver.

 ## License